 Highlighting the unique role jazz plays worldwide in breaking down racial and cultural barriers, the theme of Jazz Week ’14 is No Walls: A salute to the power of jazz to bring people together.

 No Walls is also the title of an anthemic composition by Aardvark Jazz Orchestra director Mark Sumner Harvey that is the first official song ever associated with Jazz Week.
-JazzBoston and Harvey, a member of the organization's Board of Directors and the force behind the original Boston Jazz Week in the 1970s, have invited musicians to perform No Walls throughout the week, each ensemble in its own style.
-Interested musicians should contact the composer at email@example.com for more information.
+JazzBoston and Harvey, a member of the organization's Board of Directors and the force behind the original Boston Jazz Week in the 1970s and '80s, have invited musicians to perform No Walls throughout the week, each ensemble in its own style.
+Interested musicians should contact the composer at firstname.lastname@example.org for more informationand a lead sheet.

 For a history of Jazz Week since its 2007 revival by JazzBoston, click here.

 Thank you to our partners and sponsors!

 Presenting partner for Jazz Week '14 is State Street Corporation, a leading global financial institution headquartered in Boston and serving institutional investors operating in more than 100 geographic markets worldwide, including the U.S., Canada, Europe, the Middle East and Asia.

 Jazz Week ‘14 is also funded, in part, by the Massachusetts Office of Travel and Tourism.
 Meet the Next Generation of Jazz is a partnership of the Newport Festivals Foundation, JazzBoston, and the Boston Public Schools.
 Other sponsors include Berklee College of Music for the eighth year, and Scullers Jazz Club.